AlaaEid-1/carproject-alaaeid/README.md

 - **Error Handling**: Test with malformed requests, missing parameters
 - **Performance**: Test with multiple concurrent requests

-### Live Testing
+### Local Testing

-All test links use the live production site at `https://carproject-alaaeid.vercel.app/`.
-For local testing, replace the domain with `http://localhost:3000` when running the development server.
+All test links use the local development server at `http://localhost:3000` when running the development server.

 ## Usage